williamneokh/Web_Monitoring_System/README.md

 Having that in my mind, I decided to use this idea to be my Goschool's project.
 Not only it served it purpose and also will be a great tool for my work or personal usage.

-In this application, I adopt telegram as the notification channel instead of local sms service to keep the cost further reduce.
+In this application, I adopt telegram as the notification channel instead of local sms service to keep the cost as good as free.

 Application features: